What are Topical Requirements?

 -

-In accordance with our current policy, scored exam questions on new Topical Requirements will not appear on the CIA exam until at least 6 months after the effective date.
-The Cybersecurity Topical Requirement effective date is February 5, 2026.
-Please check CIA Updates/General FAQs frequently for additional information.
+In accordance with our current policy, scored exam questions on new Topical Requirements will not appear on the CIA exam until at least six months after the Topical Requirement's effective date.

 -